Consensys/doc.teku/docs/Concepts/Builder-Endpoint.md

 Optionally, a consensus client can configure an external builder endpoint and delegate the execution payload construction to it, instead of using the execution client.

-The most common builder endpoint deployment is to run a specialised middleware such as [`mev-boost`](https://github.com/flashbots/mev-boost).
+The most common builder endpoint deployment is to run a specialised external software such as [`mev-boost`](https://github.com/flashbots/mev-boost).
 `mev-boost`works by requesting a payload proposal from several entities (called relays) and selecting the best bid, in order to improve validator rewards and increase the maximal extractable value (MEV).